-A. Honors College students in the College of Arts and Scences must earn College Honors via their activities as part of the John Dewey Honors Program.
+- A. Honors College students in the College of Arts and Sciences must earn College Honors via their activities as part of the John Dewey Honors Program.
 A student in the College of Arts and Sciences may apply for College Honors in a particular subject if, at the end of the junior year, he or she has a grade-point average of at least 3.20 and has been on the Dean's List for three semesters or has a grade-point average of at least 3.50.
 The program must have been approved by the sponsoring department and by the Committee on Honors and Individual Studies.
 All application materials must be turned in to the Committee by September 30 of the candidate's senior year.
 Students must present a satisfactory written report and pass an oral examination upon completion of the honors project.
-Students who wish to consider undertaking a College Honors project during the junior year should contact the Office of the Dean for information concerning the circumstances in which such an exceptional arrangement is possible.
+Students who wish to consider undertaking a College Honors project during the junior year should contact the Office of the Dean for information concerning the circumstances in which such an exceptional arrangement is possible. - B. Some departments in the College, including Economics, English, Geography, History, Mathematics, and Political Science, sponsor Departmental Honors programs.
+Participation in these programs is limited to those students who are specifically recommended by their department.
+Each department will define what is required to earn Departmental Honors.
+A student who successfully completes this program is granted a degree with Departmental Honors.